 - My last job was outsourced to India.

-- Me and many other employees were laid off after an economic downturn.
+- I and many other employees were laid off after an economic downturn.

 - Family illness requires that I quit my job to become a primary caregiver.